hexie1995/Sequential-Link-Prediction/Readme.md

 </div>

-<h2 align="center">To run Top-Sequential, T-SBM and Time-Series without the whole Ensemble-Seqquential method (RECOMMENDED Only if having a lot of trouble with E-LSTM-D) </h2>
+<h2 align="center">To run Top-Sequential, T-SBM and Time-Series without the whole Ensemble-Sequential method (RECOMMENDED Only if having a lot of trouble with E-LSTM-D) </h2>

 ```